Dylan-Israel/100-angular-challenges/src/app/directives/debounce-click/README.md

 # Debounce Click Directive

-Create a directive that debounces for up to 500ms.
+Create a directive that debounces a click event for up to 500ms.

 ## Tips
 ---